TritonDataCenter/centos-lx-brand-image-builder/README.md

 ## Usage

-1. Run ./install under CentOS to install CentOs 6.6 in a directory.
-This will create a tarball of the installation in your working directory (named `centos-6-lx-$YYMMDD.tar.gz`)
+1. Run ./install -d <chroot> -m <mirror> under CentOS 6 to install CentOS 6.X in a given directory.
+This will create a tarball of the installation in your working directory (named `centos-6-lx-$YYMMDD.tar.gz`).
+See `./install -h` for usage
 2. Copy the tarball to a SmartOS machine or SDC headnode and run `./create-lx-image -t centos-6-lx-$YYMMDD.tar.gz` (substituting the name of your tar file).
 This will create the image file and manifest.